 Short sales.
 Short sales involve the sales by the underwriters of a greater number of shares than they are required to purchase in the Offering.
 Covered short sales are short sales made in an amount not greater than the underwriters' over-allotment option to purchase additional shares from us in this Offering.
 The underwriters may close out any covered short position by either exercising their overallotment option to purchase shares or purchasing shares in the open market.
 In determining the source of shares to close out the covered short position, the underwriters will consider, among other things, the price of shares available for purchase in the open market as compared to the price at which they may purchase shares through the over-allotment option.
 Naked short sales are any short sales in excess of such over-allotment option.
-The underwriters must close out any naked short position by purchasing shares in the open market as compared to the price of the shares of common stock in the open market.
+The underwriters must close out any naked short position by purchasing shares in the open market.
 A naked short position is more likely to be created if the underwriters are concerned that there may be downward pressure on the price of the shares of common stock in the open market after pricing that could adversely affect investors who purchase in this Offering.